scutyuanzhi/scutyuanzhi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 👦 About Me

-I am a senior algorithm engineer at Alibaba Tongyi Lab (formerly Alibaba Damo Academy), and a team member of Qwen2.5-VL, Qwen2.5-Omni, Qwen3, etc. I received my bachelor's and master's degrees from South China University of Technology, and I was engaged in CV and OCR research.
-After graduation, I joined Alibaba to conduct research in OCR, T2I, VLM, LLM, etc., which promoted the development of OCR expert models and the era of large models, and achieved technological breakthroughs many times.
-I have both model implementation experience and algorithm development experience.
-After absorbing it, I published more than ten papers (four papers as the first author) in top journals such as CVPR, ECCV, and AAAI, and the number of Google Scholar citations was 3000+.
+I am a researcher specializing in Vision-Language Models (VLM) and Large Language Models (LLM), currently working as a Senior Algorithm Engineer at Alibaba Tongyi Lab (formerly Alibaba DAMO Academy), also as a core team member of Qwen2.5-VL, Qwen2.5-Omni, Qwen3, etc. I received both my bachelor’s and master’s degrees from South China University of Technology, where I focused on Computer Vision (CV) and Optical Character Recognition (OCR) research.
+After graduation, I joined Alibaba, where I have conducted research in OCR, text-to-image generation (T2I), VLMs, and LLMs.
+My work has contributed to the advancement of OCR expert models and the large model era, with multiple technological breakthroughs achieved.
+Combining strong hands-on implementation skills with deep algorithm development expertise, I have co-authored over ten publications in top-tier conferences and journals such as CVPR, ECCV, and AAAI, including four as the first author.
+My work has accumulated over 3,000 citations on Google Scholar.

-# 📝 Selected Publications
+# 📚 Selected Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">arXiv 2025</div><img src='images/Qwen2.5-VL-framework.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">